cowprotocol/cow-sdk/packages/contracts-ts/README.md

 - **Composable CoW** - Contract for conditional orders
 - **Extensible Fallback Handler** - Safe fallback handler for smart contract wallets

 > **Note:** This package is primarily designed to provide contract interfaces and is rarely used standalone.
-Most developers should use the umbrella `@cowprotocol/cow-sdk` package which includes all contract utilities with proper adapter configuration.
+Most developers should use `@cowprotocol/cow-sdk` package which includes all contract utilities with proper adapter configuration.